Olin (OLN) Q2 2017 Results - Earnings Call Transcript

 Dmitry Silversteyn - Longbow Research LLC

 Okay.
-5% year-over-year and flatter sequentially.
+5% year-over-year and flattish sequentially.
 Got it.

 Secondly, just turning to your Epoxy segment, I mean, you've been raising pricing there pretty aggressively, obviously the EBIT line loss expanded in the second quarter having to do with this – with the bisphenol-A outage probably.
 How should we think about the profitability on that business in the second-half of the year?
 You know, you talk about a little bit of easing on the raw material front, hopefully, you'll get a little bit more traction.
 Should we be looking forward to a positive EBIT contribution from this business in the second half of the year?